11 Most Romantic Places to Propose in Iceland

 Regardless of the season, always check the weather forecast and road conditions before heading out.
 Iceland's weather can change rapidly, so being prepared is crucial.

-Importance of Planning and Logistics
+Importance of Planning and Logistics for the proposal

 Careful planning and logistics are essential to ensure your proposal goes off without a hitch.
 Here are some key aspects to consider: